coracle-social/coracle/ROADMAP.md

 # Current

-- [ ] formatTimestamp is expensive, cache it by assigning to events
 - [ ] Fix hover on notes in modal
 - [ ] Show loading/success on zap invoice screen
 - [ ] Fix iOS/safari/firefox